 Improved Search Engine Optimization

-Next.js allows you to build web applications with full functionality and interactivity of SPA without losing the SEO aspect but even adding.
-With this, developers do not even need to think about how to make an SEO-optimized project, because it will be like this by default.
+Next.js allows you to build web applications with full functionality and interactivity with SPA without losing the SEO aspect but even adding.
+With this, developers do not even need to think about how to make an SEO-optimized project, because it will be like this by default (For marketers, they can use a special backlink tracker to improve SEO processes).

 Part of the React ecosystem